 Did a driver violate their “duty of care” because they failed to control their vehicle that was being pushed around by strong winds?
 The same question could be asked if winds blew an object onto the road, causing the driver to swerve out of the way and into another lane, causing a crash.
 A car accident lawyer can help answer those questions and help determine liability in cases such as these.

 Freehold Car Accident Lawyers at Ellis Law, P.C.
 Help Accident Victims Determine Who is Liable for Their Injuries

 Determining liability can be a complex matter, especially if bad weather or strong winds played a factor in your accident.
 If you have been injured in a car accident, contact the Freehold car accident lawyers at Ellis Law today.
 Call us at 732-308-0200 or fill out our online form for a free consultation.
-With our offices located in Freehold, New Jersey, we proudly serve all clients of Freehold, Asbury Park, East Brunswick, Toms River, Middletown, Jersey City, Long Branch, Neptune, Hudson County, Union County, Essex County, Monmouth County, Marlboro, and Ocean County, as well as Brooklyn and New York City.
+With our offices located in Freehold, New Jersey, we proudly serve all clients of Freehold, Asbury Park, East Brunswick, Toms River, Middletown, Jersey City, Long Branch, Neptune, Hudson County, Union County, Essex County, Middlesex County, Monmouth County, Marlboro, and Ocean County, as well as Brooklyn and New York City.